-Remote job filters for veterans should help you find better roles faster, not leave you buried under thousands of vague listings.
+Remote job filters for veterans should help you find better roles faster.

 That is the point of a filter.